Austin Rivers

 Austin James Rivers (born August 1, 1992) is an American former professional basketball player who is currently a sports analyst for ESPN and NBC Sports.
 The son of basketball coach and former player Doc Rivers, he played for 11 seasons in the National Basketball Association (NBA).
 In the 2012 NBA draft, Rivers was selected with the 10th overall pick by the New Orleans Hornets (now Pelicans), playing three seasons there before being traded to the Los Angeles Clippers.
 After three years with the Clippers, he was traded to the Washington Wizards in June 2018.
 In December of the same year, he joined the Houston Rockets.
-He has also played for the New York Knicks, Denver Nuggets, and the Minnesota Timberwolves.
+He also played in the NBA for the New York Knicks, Denver Nuggets, and Minnesota Timberwolves.

 Rivers led Winter Park High School to back-to-back Florida 6A state championships in 2010 and 2011.
 He also played in the 2011 Nike Hoop Summit for Team USA, and was a McDonald's All-American.
 He was one of the top rated high school basketball players in the class of 2011, being rated as high as No. 1 by Rivals.com.
 In October 2010, Rivers committed to Duke University.

 On January 16, 2015, Rivers became the first player in NBA history to play for his father, coach Doc Rivers, then-head coach of the Clippers.